TimGangl/Sea-Play-Love/README.md

 # Sea-Play-Love
 A website for ocean inspired and other assorted resin art.
-This is my Re-work of a client's Web page for their Resin art buisness.
+This is my re-work of a client's web page for their ocean inspired resin art buisness.
 See website here ->[SeaPlayLove](http://seaplaylove.com)